qiruizhangqirui/tle-disconnectome-reorganization/README.md

 The scripts resolve paths relative to the repository root.
 Generated outputs are written under `results/`, which is excluded from version control.

-## Data availability

-Participant imaging and clinical data are not distributed with this repository.
-Availability information for eligible deidentified derivatives will be added when the associated public data record is finalized.

 ## Citation